fliptopbox/nuke/python/dngfix/README.md

 OR you can run it from the current working direcorty (CWD) like this ...

     python dngfix.py

+### Dry run (do not generate files)
+If you do not want to generate missing files, you can dry-run with the "n" switch.
+This will generate the respective log file, without generating the missing files.

+    python dngfix.py -n

 ### An example output